Akkadu/Akkadu_Streaming_Integration/README.md

-# Welcome to Akkadu Modules!
+# Welcome to Akkadu API!

-## Description

-The goal of this repository is to provide information on how to integrate Akkadu streaming into your platform
+The goal of this repository is to provide information on how to integrate Akkadu interpretation into your platform.

 ## Getting Started

+This feature is still in limited beta testing and we are open to feedback and ideas and feature requests!
+Please do not hesitate to open an issue here or contact us at techforce@akkadu-team.com!

-### Getting configuration variables
+### About configuration

-In order to run this streaming test you need to get certain authentication and room variables, you can ask these from your Akkadu Team contact or send an email to techforce@akkadu-team.com with heading: "request:streaming-integration <-name-of-your-company->"
+There are different configurations for development and for production.
+They are discussed later in section "Development Environment vs Production Environment".
+To get you started easily we have created an open room and user configuration that you will connect to automatically.
+The default mode is development mode.

 ### Running the server

-Note: since we are connecting to our Chinese endpoit by default, it's best to use this testing page without a VPN

 run
 ```